GK Quiz about Space and Universe

 Related: water pollution quiz questions

-The vast collection of billion of stars is called a:
+The vast collection of billions of stars is called a:

 (a) universe